Content Notify comes with a shortcode that can be added anywhere to show the ‘Create Subscription’ form.

 authors=""with a comma separated list of authors that you want to limit the output of the By field.
 Setting this to ‘false’ will hide the By field.
 Setting this to ‘auto’ will detect the author of the current post/page/custom post type, select it, and hide the By field.

-For example, you have Posts, Pages, Movies, and Events as post types on your site but you only want users to be able to create subscriptions for Movies and Events.
+For example, you have Posts, Pages, Media, Movies, and Events as post types on your site but you only want users to be able to create subscriptions for Movies and Events.
 Just use this shortcode:

 Similarly, if you want to limit this further by only allowing users to create subscriptions for the Actors (custom taxonomy for Movies) and Local (custom taxonomy for Events), then use this shortcode: